 How is it going?

-As of today, we've taken the camper trailer on 3 trips - Sandy Cape, Pumphreys Bridge and the Murray River.
+As of today, we've taken the camper trailer on plenty of trips - Sandy Cape, Pumphreys Bridge, Murray River, Lynton Station, Murchison House Station, Ellendale Pool, Port Denison Caravan Park and Steep Point .
 Overall, we are pretty happy with it.
 The setup time isn't super fast (which was expected), but it's probably no longer than our old setup, and we have way more space and shade.

 The intention is to use the camper trailer as much as possible so we can work out what is good, and what needs improving.
 I don't want to be re-modifying it as time goes on; we will try and get it right the first time, and leave it at that.